-- a) Private vehicle: calculations are based on the number of kilometres travelled. - b) Rental vehicle: calculations are based on the number of kilometres travelled, provided by car rental suppliers.
+- Trips by car - a) Private vehicle: calculations are based on the number of kilometres travelled.

+- b) Rental vehicle: calculations are based on the number of kilometres travelled, provided by car rental suppliers. - c) Taxis: Emissions are calculated by the company hired to carry out this service (with its own methodology) or using internal registers (km travelled by taxi)

-Emission factors: DEFRA 2017
+Emission factors: DEFRA